 GPS Technology of Suunto Ambit 2 and Suunto 9

 The main difference between the watches are their antennas.
 Suunto Ambit 2 has an external antenna while Suunto 9 has an internal (bezel) antenna.
 It is safe to assume that Ambit’s external antenna has better performance than the bezel antenna of Suunto 9.
 I guess Suunto decided to eliminate external antennas from the design of their newer devices since many complained that they are bulky, and well, ugly (see image).
 Besides from the antenna, both watches only support GPS and not also other positioning systems such as GLONASS and Galileo.
 It is indeed a bit disappointing that Suunto’s top tier watch (Suunto 9) doesn’t support GLONASS or Galileo.
-Suunto 9 supports GLONASS since November 2018.
-The watch was equipped with the chip from the beginning but didn’t have software support for it.
-Suunto added support for GLONASS very quietly via software update and I didn’t even know that the watch supports GLONASS til now.
-GLONASS allows the watch to connect to more satellites and in theory increases the tracking accuracy.
+Suunto 9 supports GLONASS since November 2018 and Galileo since July 2019.
+The watch was equipped with the hardware from the beginning but didn’t have software support for it.
+Suunto added support for GLONASS and Galileo very quietly via software updates and I didn’t even know that the watch supports them.
+GLONASS and Galileo allow the watch to connect to more satellites and in theory increase the tracking accuracy.

 How did I test the GPS accuracy?

-I wore both watches at the same time on seven different runs.
-On the first four runs the Suunto 9 watch was in GPS-only mode while on the last three runs it was in GPS + GLONASS mode.
+I wore both watches at the same time on nine different runs.
+On the first four runs the Suunto 9 watch was in GPS-only mode and on the next three runs in GPS + GLONASS mode.
+On the last two runs I tested the watch in GPS + Galileo mode.
 Both watches were set to a 1-second GPS tracking interval and I waited for both watches to acquire GPS fix before I started running, Some test runs were conducted in dense woods, while others were conducted in more or less suburban neighborhood.
 It is obviously easier to assess GPS accuracy while you are running on a road – if the track goes off road on the map, the GPS tracking is obviously not accurate.
-After the test runs, I exported the GPS tracks from Movescount and used GPS track tools to compare them.
+After the test runs, I exported the GPS tracks from Movescount (which has been discontinued in 2020 but reliable until then) and used GPS track tools to compare them.
 Below are the results.

 Test run 1